deoxxa/don/README.md

 When this is running, you'll be able to save files and have the content in the browser update automatically.
 This makes working on client stuff *much* nicer.

-## Code Style
+## Code Formatting

-The main idea for the code style in this project is that it should be automated.
+The main idea for the code formatting in this project is that it should be automated.
 Not just automatically checked, but automatically applied.
 No bikeshedding, no suggestions, no discussions.
 Computer is always right.